xiaochaowei/586project/README.md

 ```
 Note, the epsilon value can be changed by modify the parameter of the function <em>maxWeightmatching(eps)</em> in testScale.py, by default it is set to 1/16.

+Some random graph sample data is included in test/sample_data.

 #### 2. Approximating algorithm accuracy test:
 This test designed to test approximation accuracy of the Duan-Pettie algorithm and the Greedy algorithm.
 It tests on 1000 randomly generated graphs and compute the average error.